 Sexual activity — Vaginal estrogen improves vaginal dryness quickly, usually within a few weeks.
 You may continue to have sex as you treat vaginal dryness because sex itself can help to keep the vaginal tissues healthy.
-Sexual activity (including masturbation) may help the vaginal tissues by keeping them soft and stretchable and preventing the tissues from shrinking.
+Vaginal intercourse may help the vaginal tissues by keeping them soft and stretchable and preventing the tissues from shrinking.

 If sex continues to be painful despite treatment for vaginal dryness, talk to your healthcare provider.
 (See "Differential diagnosis of sexual pain in women".)

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.